 Katoomba is the centre of touristy activities.
-The Blue Mountains, however, comprises of a large number of small towns and communities offering unique visiting experience to the travellers.
+The Blue Mountains, however, comprises a large number of small towns and communities offering unique visiting experience to travellers.
 A large number of private properties are turned into bread and breakfast offering quality accommodation in all price ranges.
 You can easily book a small townhouse to a villa if travelling with a large group.
-This gives a luxury of space and other amenities along with easy access to all public areas.
+This gives the luxury of space and other amenities along with easy access to all public areas.

 To get a real feel for the bush you can also rent remote country cottages with nice fireplaces and wooden structure.
 This requires a bit of exploration online as most properties are managed privately through Airbnb and similar services.